Designing Food Facility: Drainage System

 The general rule of thumb while designing a drainage system is that the drains should flow from the high-risk area to the low-risk area.
 Drains sheath a large number of pathogenic microbes both as free living as well as in the form of biofilms.
 If not taken care of properly, these microbes can easily become serious food safety hazards.

-The EHEDG (European Hygienic Engineering and Design Group) has designed good practice principles for the drainage system.
-These principles of hygienic design require channels to have completely drainable sumps and a minimal slope of 1% longitudinal and cross all areas.
-Drainage channels should have slopes to avoid stagnation of water, odours, microbial growth and potential chemical hazards.
+The European Hygienic Engineering and Design Group (EHEDG) sets good practice principles for drainage systems.
+They require fully drainable sumps and a minimum slope of 1% both longitudinally and across all areas.
+These slopes prevent water stagnation, odors, microbial growth, and chemical hazards.

 Drainage and cleaning are the pre-requisites of an effective HACCP system and hence it is very important to think about the kind of drainage system required by the facility.
 Drains, cleaning processes and flooring should always be planned holistically as they all directly impact each other’s performances.
 Dedicating time and effort to assess the cleaning and sanitation processes will essentially save the time, money and hassles to occur in future.